 Review all UK arms sales and make us a force for international peace and justice – QUESTIONS TO BE ANSWERED

-Labour have consistently called for the government to review arms sales since Keir Starmer became leader – with the shadow minister for peace and disarmament, Fabian Hamilton, also called on the government to re-establish the parliamentary committee on arms export controls.
+Labour have consistently called for the government to review arms sales since Keir Starmer became leader – with the shadow minister for peace and disarmament, Fabian Hamilton, also calling on the government to re-establish the parliamentary committee on arms export controls.

 However, Starmer’s positions on the Overseas Operations Bill, on Kashmir, and on Israeli sanctions, are clearly contrary to his pledge to make the party a “force for international peace and justice“.